cookingthecosmere/cookingthecosmere.github.io/src/index.md

   remove other minerals, then ground into their final form.
 Due to the fine grind and compact form, table salt is quite salty; it can also be somewhat acrid due to additives (such as iodides and anti-caking agents).
-* **Kosher salt**: mined similar to table salt, but the brine is typically air-dried to produce specific crystal shapes, which are then washed to remove most other minerals.
+* **Kosher salt**: mined similarly to table salt, but the brine is typically air-dried to produce specific crystal shapes, which are then washed to remove most other minerals.
 Different brands of kosher salt produce different crystal shapes.
 Some, such as Morton, produce a flat crystal, which is relatively compact (though not so much as table salt).
 Others, such as Diamond Crystal, produce